-If you are looking for special words to comfort someone who is grieving, look no further than within your heart.
+If you are looking for special words of comfort for someone who is grieving, look no further than within your heart.
 Forget the clichés or any packaged sayings; it's important to be genuine.
 Your goal should be to express compassion, not to cheer up someone who is recently bereaved.

-With a little thought, you can find exactly what you want to say to comfort a grieving friend or family member.
+With a little thought, you can find comforting phrases that express exactly what you want to say to comfort a grieving friend or family member.
 Keep the following list of bereavement messages on file in case you are hard-pressed to find something to say to someone who lost a loved one:

 - I'm sorry.

 - I care about you.